 Detach CB-SC by pipetting 10 mL of PBS-based cell dissociation buffer up and down with a 5 mL pipette tip (Table of Materials).

-Centrifuge at 1,690 x g for 5 min to pellet cells and resuspend in 200 µL of PBS.
+Centrifuge at 1,690 x g for 5 min to pellet cells and re-suspend in 200 µL of PBS.

 Fix and permeabilize cells for intracellular staining via staining preparation kit (Table of Materials).

 Add 5 µL of Fc blocker (Table of Materials) per sample and incubate for 15 min at room temperature.

+NOTE: Fc blocker inhibits non-specific binding when staining with antibodies.

 Add fluorescence-conjugated mouse anti-human monoclonal antibodies including CD34, CD45, SOX2, OCT3/4, CD270, and Galectin 9 at 25 µg/mL (Table of Materials) to 100 L volume of cells.
 Incubate for 30 min at room temperature with light protection.